-As I was wrapping up my hunt of 2012, I took time to take pictures of some of my gear and wrote notes about what I wanted to remove or replace for my BackCountry Bull hunt of 2013.
+As I was wrapping up my past hunt, I took time to take pictures of some of my gear and wrote notes about what I wanted to remove or replace for my next BackCountry Bull hunt.

 Weighing individual items has been extremely beneficial in that it forced me to carefully evaluate every item.
 I don't sacrifice quality to save weight, but I look at every item much more carefully than in the past.